michaelrkn/vpb-preview-dialer/README.md

 Domain: vpb-preview-dialer-3049-public.twil.io
 ```
 3. Modify `scripts/legacy-update.js` with the new subdomain.
 Then, manually add this file to the **old** functions for this account.
+4. Point the TwiML voice app callback to the new subdomain.
-4. Twilio will have modified `.twilio-functions`.
+5. Twilio will have modified `.twilio-functions`.
 Copy the contents to a new file in `twilio-config` with a self explanatory name.

 Once **all** accounts are updated, publish the new extension version with the files in `/extension`.
 When the update is installed, if there is a campaign code set we will lookup the new twilioDomain in the backgroud.
 Otherwise, we will do so when the using changes any options.